ai4life-opencalls/oc2_project_23/README.md

 #### 2.1.1 CARE

-CARE (Content‑Aware Image Restoration) is a deep‑learning framework using a U‑Net style convolutional neural network trained on paired microscopy images - one of low quality (e.g., noisy, under-sampled) and one of high quality (e.g., high signal, fine resolution).
+CARE (Content‑Aware Image Restoration) is a deep‑learning framework using a UNet style convolutional neural network trained on paired microscopy images - one of low quality (e.g., noisy, under-sampled) and one of high quality (e.g., high signal, fine resolution).
 Training pairs are obtained via interleaved acquisitions (e.g., low vs high laser